We want to help you to understand health insurance so you can make the most of your health plan.

 CHIP: The Children's Health Insurance Program (CHIP) provides funds to states for health insurance to low-income families with children.
 It is administered by the U.S. Department of Health and Human Services.

-Consumer-Directed Health Plans: Health plans with usually a high deductible accompanied by either a Health Savings Account (HSA) or a Health Reimbursement Account (HRA) plan.
+Consumer-Directed Health Plans: Health plans (usually with a high deductible) accompanied by either a Health Savings Account (HSA) or a Health Reimbursement Arrangement (HRA) plan.

 Contract Year Plan: A plan on a contract year (also called benefit year) runs for any 12-month period within the year.
 Items like deductible, maximum out-of-pocket expense, etc. will reset at the plan's renewal date.
 For example, ABC Company renews on July 1 every year.
 The deductible would start July 1 and end on June 30.
 The deductible would reset every July 1 for ABC Company members.

-Cost-Sharing Reduction: Health plans with reduced Copayments, Coinsurance, and Deductible amounts for individuals who purchase a silver-level plan through the Health Insurance Marketplace and have an income of between 100–250 percent of the Federal Poverty Level.
+Cost-Sharing Reduction: Health plans with reduced copayments, coinsurance, and ceductible amounts for individuals who purchase a silver-level plan through the Health Insurance Marketplace and have an income of between 100–250 percent of the Federal Poverty Level.
 Also known as a subsidy.

-Custodial Care: Care provided primarily to assist a patient in meeting the activities of daily living, but not care requiring skilled nursing services.
+Custodial Care: Care provided primarily to assist a patient in meeting the activities of daily living, that does not require skilled nursing services.

-Deductible: A set dollar amount that a person must pay before insurance coverage for medical expenses can begin.
+Deductible: A set dollar amount that a person must pay out-of-pocket before insurance coverage for most medical expenses can begin.

-Disease Management: For persons with chronic conditions (diabetes, COPD, etc.) it is the coordination of care for the entire disease treatment process, including patient education, inpatient and outpatient care, preventive care, and acute care.
+Disease Management: For persons with chronic conditions (e.g. diabetes, COPD) it is the coordination of care for the entire disease treatment process, including patient education, inpatient and outpatient care, preventive care, and acute care.

 Dual Choice / Dual Option: The opportunity for an individual within an employed group to choose from two or more types of healthcare coverage such as an HMO and a traditional insurance plan.